 Images are an essential element in all websites.
 It is always best if you have them to present your website smartly, at the same time, you have to make sure your site loads faster.
 It’s a challenge for all websites in the world.
 In this critical situation, you must find an alternative way to load your images that does not affect page load time.
 Lazy loading can be a great help in this case.
 Today, we will learn how to lazy load images on WordPress sites.

+Without lazy loading, all images on a web page load immediately.
+This can potentially harm performance on web pages with many images.
 Your website speed matters to your visitors.
 No one likes to enter a site that takes too long to load.
 Study says that a one-second delay in page response can result in a 7% reduction in conversions (r-1).
 Lazy loading images is one of the most useful optimization technique that helps immensely to load your WordPress site faster.

 What is Lazy Loading?

 Lazy loading is an image optimization technique that loads the images on the viewport and delays downloading and rendering images that are below the fold.
 In this system, the web browser builds the web page DOM without downloading and preloading videos on the page.
 The images and videos are only visible when the visitor scrolls down to them.

 You literally don’t need any images that you don’t see.
 Loading all images right away is unnecessary and wasteful of network resources.
 If visitors don’t scroll towards those images, they would have been loaded without any purpose.

 What’s the point of loading all images at once?
 Lazy loading stops loading the images your visitors are not on.
 Lazy loading is like preloading images & videos as they appear on the viewport while delaying the rest.
 This is how actually lazy loading works.

 How to Lazy Loading Images on WordPress Sites?